Optimal Dose-Limited Phase Estimation without Entanglement: Phase Estimation with a Chain Interferometer

 \section{Phase Estimation with a Chain Interferometer}

+Various applications have been found for interferometer schemes more sophisticated than the SP or MP MZI.
+A simple example is the double MZI, formed by placing two MZIs in series \cite{Ataman2014,Szigeti2020,Ham2021}.
+With a long chain of MZIs, it's possible to perform an interaction-free measurement (IFM), where the presence of an absorber in the sample channel can be detected with an arbitrarily small chance of absorption \cite{kwiat1995}.
+The IFM interferometer can be optimized for phase contrast by adjusting $m$, the beamsplitter transmissivity $T$, and the reference phase shift $\gamma$.
+These parameters have been numerically optimized in Ref. \cite{Birchall2017}, which found that with $T\approx (0.01/2m)^2$ and $\gamma=0$ (assuming small $\theta$), $\xi/\xiQL>0.9$.

 The most general possible $m$-stage entanglement-free phase estimation scheme could use up to $m$ auxiliary channels in addition to the sample channel, with unitary transformations applied to couple all the channels between each stage.
 This would likely be infeasible to implement as a microscope architecture.
-We will show that an optimal measurement is possible using only two channels in a configuration we call a chain interferometer (CI).
-Figure \ref{fig:schematic} shows a CI with $m$ stages.
-At each stage, a beamsplitter couples the reference channel to a sample channel.
-In practice, the measurement may be applied to a single, unique sample by using fast-switching optics to fold the optical path onto itself, in which case only one beamsplitter is required.
-This architecture has been proposed before in the context of interaction-free measurement (IFM), where the presence of an absorber in the sample channel can be detected with an arbitrarily small chance of damage (loss)\cite{kwiat1995}.

-The CI can be optimized by adjusting $m$, the beamsplitter transmissivity $T$, and reference phase shift $\gamma$.
-When $\gamma=0$ and $T=\sin(\pi/2m)^2$, the CI implements IFM.
-However this configuration does not saturate the quantum limit for dose-limited phase estimation.
-This architecture has been numerically optimized in Ref. \cite{Birchall2017}, which found that when $T\approx (0.01/2m)^2$ and $\gamma=0$ (assuming small $\theta$), the CI could attain $\xi/\xiQL>0.9$.
+Remarkably, we will show that it is possible to saturate the QFI using a chain interferometer (CI) - a generalization of the IFM architecture where the beamsplitter transmissivities $T_k$ are allowed to change at each measurement stage.
+Fig. \ref{fig:schematic} (A) shows a CI with $m$ stages.

-We will take a more analytical approach and allow the beamsplitter transmissivity to change for each stage.
-We could also allow the reference phase shift to change for each stage, but this turns out to be unnecessary.
-Given the discussion in Section \ref{sec:sp}, we will allocate the majority of the probe amplitude to the reference arm with the ansatz $T_k<\epsilon^2$ for some $\epsilon\ll 1$.
-We will also set $\gamma\sim\theta$ (this choice requires some prior knowledge of the $\theta$, which is always an implicit assumption of the QFI formalism\cite{Holevo1982}).

-Unlike a simple MP interferometer, the exit wavefunction of a CI contains terms corresponding to different numbers of passes through the sample.
+To maintain a strong local oscillator, we will allocate the majority of the probe amplitude to the reference arm with the ansatz $T_k<\epsilon^2$ for some $\epsilon\ll 1$.
+We will also set $\gamma\sim\theta$ (this choice requires \textit{a-priori} knowledge of $\theta$, such as the weak scattering condition mentioned in the introduction).
+Unlike a MP interferometer, the exit wavefunction of a CI contains terms corresponding to different numbers of passes through the sample.
 Interference between these terms provides extra information.

-The details of calculating $\QFI$ and $d$ are given in the supplementary material.
+The details of calculating $\QFI$ and $d$ for the CI are given in the supplementary material (Sec.
+A).
 To order $\epsilon^2$,